tencentyun/intlcloud-documents/product/视频服务/云点播/用户指南/媒资管理_intl.md

 ### Deleting a Video

 >!
-Deleting a video will delete it completely from Tencent Cloud in a **non-recoverable** manner and make it inaccessible from the CDN nodes.
-Please be cautious when doing so.
+A deleted video is **non-recoverable**: it will be completely removed from Tencent Cloud and becomes inaccessible from the CDN nodes.
+Please ensure that you want to delete the video.

-If a video file is no longer needed, you can delete it to free up storage space.
-You can delete it in the following ways:
+You can delete the unwanted video files to free up storage space in the following ways:
 - Single delete: Click **Delete** in the row of the target video file and click **OK** in the **Delete Video** dialog box to delete it.
   ![](https://main.qcloudimg.com/raw/fb1f31b96bc458c453b96ce51691c407.png)
-- Batch delete: Select the target video files, click **Delete** above the list, and click **OK** in the **Delete Video** dialog box to delete all of them.
+- Batch delete: Select the target video files, click **Delete** above the files, and click **OK** in the **Delete Video** dialog box to delete all of them.
   ![](https://main.qcloudimg.com/raw/545906da3cbe64294a2c599435a58cb5.png)

 ### Processing a Video

-You can select one or more target video files, click **Video Processing** above the list, configure video processing parameters according to the table below, and click **OK**.
+You can select one or more target video files, click **Video Processing** above the files, configure video processing parameters according to the table below, and click **OK**.

 <table>
      <tr>